Algorithmic Forecasting of Extreme Heat Waves: Some Methodological Challenges

 There are also difficulties in how best to represent uncertainty.
 Because there is apparently no consensus model for extreme heat waves, there is no widely acceptable way to formulate a generative model for how the observations materialize.
 Without such a formulation, the usual uncertainty calculations risk being little more than hand waving.
 Gettelman and Rood (2016) explain that in climate science, uncertainty is caused by (1) model uncertainty, (2) scenario uncertainty and (3) initial condition uncertainty.
 In statistics and econometrics, the first is called ``model misspecification'' (Freedman, 2009).
 The second is closely related to various forms of stationarity in statistical time series analysis (Box et al., 2016).
 The third overlaps in statistics with the literature on errors in variables (Fuller, 1987).
 How these and other statistical and econometric formulations map to those in climate science is largely unresolved.
+Spatial dependence complicates matters further.

-Further confusion sometimes is introduced by different meanings of the term ``model'' (Berk et al., 2024).
+Confusion also can be introduced by different meanings of the term ``model'' (Berk et al., 2024).
 In the natural sciences, a model typically is intended to facilitate explanation and, often, causal inference.
 The focus is on the manner in which some empirical phenomenon works, and understanding is commonly the dominant goal.
 Such models necessarily introduce simplifications to further understanding.
 There also are various other ways models systematically can be right or wrong.